-The proposed construction is programmed to be completed within this financial year (before end of March 2025) and will take place over approximately seven shifts, likely during night time hours.
+The proposed works are programmed to be completed within the next financial year (from April 2025) during night-time hours for a duration of 10 days.

-TM is still to be confirmed but will likely consist of full night-time lane closures on the southbound carriageway, with contraflow on the northbound carriageway.
+TM is still to be confirmed but will likely consist of full night-time lane closures on the southbound carriageway.
+A diversion route will be put in place utilising the B714, A78 and A738.